R-Mend/RMend-Backend/docs/reference/authentication.md

 ## Create a user

-Creates a new user with username and password.
-Anyone can call this route, however, if they they use an email already connected to a current user it will fail.
+Creates a new user with a username and password.
+Anyone can call this route, however, if they use an email already connected to a current user it will fail.

 `POST` /sign-up